saimusdev/dash-phalcon/README.md

 * The guides aren't encoded/decoded properly.
 See also [#2](/../../issues/2)
 * A "¶" symbol appears on every class, method, constant or guide.
 It appears to be concatenated when the documentation is parsed.
 See also [#3](/../../issues/3)
-* Four menu buttons appear on the bottom of every page which shouldn't appear at all.
-See also [#5](/../../issues/5)